meyfa/CobolCraft/README.md

 ## Why?

-Well, there are quite a lot of rumors and stigma surrounding COBOL.
+While I had zero prior COBOL experience, I had heard a lot of rumors and noticed a stigma surrounding COBOL.
-This intrigued me to find out more about this language, which is best done with some sort of project, in my opinion.
+This intrigued me to find out more about this language - and the best way to learn a language is to write something with it.
-You heard right - I had no prior COBOL experience going into this.

-Writing a Minecraft server was perhaps not the best idea for a first COBOL project, since COBOL is intended for business applications, not low-level data manipulation (bits and bytes) which the Minecraft protocol needs lots of.
-However, quitting before having a working prototype was not on the table!
-A lot of this functionality had to be implemented completely from scratch, but with some clever programming, data encoding and decoding is not just fully working, but also quite performant.
+In retrospect, due to the sheer complexity and scale of Minecraft's code, choosing to write a Minecraft server in COBOL was both the best and worst idea I could have had.
+For one, it is necessary to invent a lot of things from scratch that are quite easy in other languages.
+This includes parsing and encoding JSON and all kinds of binary data, implementing real-time multiplayer networking, and translating large amounts of an inherently object-oriented system (Minecraft) to a procedural language.
+However, adapting to such a steep learning curve forces me to research and understand the language and its concepts in-depth, which is very rewarding.

 If you too have never written COBOL before but are interested in CobolCraft, I recommend reading the GnuCOBOL Programmer's Guide: